 Designed specifically for skywatching activities, these binoculars are packed with 20x high magnification ocular lenses and 80 mm objective lenses for long-range viewing in low-light conditions.
 They have an effective close focus range of 108 feet and a focus knob to manipulate image clarity and zoom in on the details.

-Overall, the Celestron SkyMaster 20x80 are a great option for amateur astronomers who want an alternative to a telescope that’s smaller, lighter and much easier to carry.
+Overall, the Celestron SkyMaster 20x80 is a great option for amateur astronomers who want an alternative to a telescope that’s smaller, lighter and much easier to carry.

 Magnification: 6x | Objective lens: 30 mm | Angular field of view: 8° | Linear field of view at 1,000 yds: 420 ft | Eye relief: 21 mm | Close focus: 9.8 ft | Weight: 1.1 lbs